 The Advisory Group (AG) for WGH Norway assists the Secretariat in its ambitions to empower women in global health in Norway.
 The AG will provide advice and suggestions to advance WGH Norway, ensuring processes supporting effective achievement of the WGH Norway's vision and mission.
 The AG members are serving in their personal capacity and have been chosen to reflect a variety of backgrounds (academia, public and private sectors, NGOs and IO sectors), a varied geographical base nationally, and representation of junior, middle and senior levels.

 Want to get to know the Advisory Group?
-Enjoy a series of interviews with some of the Advisory Group members and find out more about their personal journey and why WGH is so important to them!
+Enjoy a series of interviews with some of the Advisory Group members including our Goodwill Ambassadors to find out more about their personal journey and why WGH is so important to them!

 Anita Moe Larsen